huitema/quic-in-space/draft-huitema-quic-in-space.md

 # Introduction

-QUIC is a new transport bringing very interesting features that could enable its use in space, where TCP is not good, as assessed in xref RFC4838.
+QUIC is a new transport bringing very interesting features that could enable its use in space, where TCP is not good, as assessed in {{DTN-ARCH}}.
 However, QUIC was designed for terrestrial Internet, which brings assumptions on typical delays and connectivity.
 In (deep) space, delays are much larger, in order of minutes (4-20 minutes to Mars), and long disruptions, such as because of orbital